black25254/GunzAPI-Plugin/README.md

 # GunzAPI - Advanced Weapon System Plugin

-A comprehensive weapon system plugin for Minecraft 1.20.4 that allows custom weapons based on CustomModelData with advanced features.
+A comprehensive weapon system plugin for Minecraft 1.20.4 (If U Want Another Version Create New Issue) that allows custom weapons based on CustomModelData with advanced features.
+Supports multiple weapons per material using dot notation (e.g., CARROT_ON_A_STICK.1, CARROT_ON_A_STICK.2).

 ## Features